steunix/passweaver-api/docs/index.md

 ## Operations log

-Every operation is logged into the database, from logins to CRUD operations, to items accesses.
+Passweaver API keeps a log about:
+- operations on items (creation, deletion, update, clone)
+- accesses to items
+- operations on folders (creation, deletion, update)
+- operations on users (creation, deletion, update)
+- operations on groups (creation, deletion, update)
+- login and passwords changes
+- personal folders unlock

 ## Application logs

 PassWeaver API logs every call in a 'combined log format'.
 Errors are tracked in a separate log.
+There are configuration options to customize log files rotation and retention.

 ## Cache